kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: 2-node after barrowing**

 We then delete 4 from the leaf contain 3 and 4.
 This operation involves only shifting keys.
-No new nodes are created and **the tree remains balanced**.
+No new nodes are created or deleted and **the tree remains balanced**.

 Case 2: If each adjacent sibling (there are at most two) has only one item, we know its parent must be a 3- or 4-node (because if it were a 2-node, it was already converted to a 3-node).
 In this case we fuse together the two siblings and bring a key down from parent, forming a 4-node and shifting all children effected appropriately.
 For example, say, we wish to delete 6 from our first example: